yagoubali/SPGWAS2/repos/TWAS_FUSION_Single_tissue_gene_expression/readme.md

-# GTEx cross-tissue sparse canonical correlation analysis (sCCA)
+# Single tissue gene expression

 This pipeline aims to perform transcriptome-wide and regulome-wide association tests (TWAS and RWAS) using the FUSION  tool (http://gusevlab.org/projects/fusion/).
-The user can use this tool to perform TWAS and RWAS analysis based on GTEx cross-tissue sparse canonical correlation analysis (sCCA) expression data from two versions of GTEx data: GTEx v8 and GTEx v6.
-The number of features in both versions is 37920.
-For more details, please refer to Feng, Helian, et al. “Leveraging expression from multiple tissues using sparse canonical correlation analysis (sCCA) and aggregate tests improves the power of transcriptome-wide association studies (TWAS).”
-2021 PLOS Genetics.
+The user can use this tool to perform TWAS and RWAS analysis based on single tissue expression of five tissues:  Peripheral Blood RNA array ("NTR.BLOOD.RNAARR"),  Whole blood	RNA array  ("YFS.BLOOD.RNAARR"), Adipose RNA-seq ("METSIM.ADIPOSE.RNASE"), Brain (DLPFC)	RNA-seq ("CMC.BRAIN.RNASEQ"), and  Brain (DLPFC)	RNA-seq splicing ("CMC.BRAIN.RNASEQ_SPLICING).
+These expressions data were sourced from GTEx v7 with the following study code: CommonMind Consortium (CMC) Metabolic Syndrome in Men Study (METSIM), Netherlands Twin Registry (NTR), and the Cardiovascular Risk in Young Finns Study (YFS).

 # Input data format
 This pipeline accepts  GWAS summary statistics as an input file.
 The input file should be headed with the following minimum fields: